serenorg/serendb/docs/pageserver-walredo.md

 security problem for PostgreSQL; if you have superuser access, you have full access to the system anyway.

-The Neon pageserver, however, is multi-tenant.
+The SerenDB pageserver, however, is multi-tenant.
 It needs to execute WAL belonging to different tenants in the same system, and malicious WAL in one tenant must not affect other tenants.